pathakrahul0/Android-Interview-Question/Java/README.md

     ```

 -   **Differences between abstract classes and interfaces?**<br/>
-    Abstract Classes
+    <b>Abstract Classes</b>
     Definition: A class that cannot be instantiated directly.
 It's designed to be a base class for other classes.

-    Purpose:
+    <b>Purpose:</b>
     Provides a common framework for related classes.
     Defines a partial implementation of methods.
     Enforces a consistent structure for subclasses.

-    Characteristics:
+    <b>Characteristics:</b>
     Can contain both abstract and concrete methods.
     Can have instance variables.
     Can have constructors.
     Can extend only one direct superclass.
     Can implement multiple interfaces.

-    Interfaces
+    <b>Interfaces</b>
     Definition: A blueprint of a class that specifies a set of methods that the class must implement.

-    Purpose:
+    <b>Purpose:</b>
     Defines a contract that classes must adhere to.
     Promotes code reusability and polymorphism.
     Provides a way to achieve multiple inheritance.

-    Characteristics:
+    <b>Characteristics:</b>
     Contains only abstract methods and constants.
     Does not have instance variables.
     Does not have constructors.
     A class can implement multiple interfaces.
     An interface can extend another interface.

--   **What are the access modifiers you know?
-What does each one do?**<br/>
-    Access Modifiers in Java control the visibility of classes, methods, and fields (variables).
-They determine who can access these elements from different parts of the program.
-Here's a breakdown of the common access modifiers:

-    public:

-    Accessible from anywhere in the program.
-    Can be accessed by other classes in the same package, different packages, or even other projects.

-    private:

-    Accessible only within the same class.
-    Cannot be accessed by other classes, even if they are in the same package.

-    protected:

-    Accessible within the same package and by subclasses in other packages.
-    Cannot be accessed directly by other classes in different packages that are not subclasses.

-    default (package-private):

-    Accessible only within the same package.
-    No explicit keyword is used to specify default access.
-    If no access modifier is specified, the element is considered package-private.
-    Example:

-    ```java
-    public class MyClass {
-        public int publicField; // Accessible from anywhere private int privateField; // Accessible only within MyClass protected int protectedField; // Accessible within the same package and by subclasses in other packages int defaultField; // Accessible only within the same package (default access)

-        public void publicMethod() {
-            // ...
-        }

-        private void privateMethod() {
-            // ...
-        }

-        protected void protectedMethod() {
-            // ...
-        }

-        void defaultMethod() {
-            // ...
-        }
-    }
-    ```

-    In this example:

-    publicField can be accessed from anywhere.
-    privateField can only be accessed within MyClass.
-    protectedField can be accessed within MyClass and by subclasses in other packages.
-    defaultField can only be accessed within the same package as MyClass.
+-   **Can you create an object for Abstract Class directly?**<br/>
+    No, we cannot create an object of an abstract class, but we can create a reference variable of an abstract class pointing to the object of its implementation.

+-   **Can you create an object for an Interface directly?**<br/>
+    No, similar to abstract class, we cannot create an object of an Interface.
+But we can create a reference variable of an Interface pointing to the object of its implementation.

+### String

 -   **How is String class implemented?
 Why was it made immutable?**<br/>
     String class is implemented using a character array.
 This means that a String object stores a sequence of characters in an underlying array.
 However, the specific implementation details may vary slightly between different languages and versions.

-    Immutability
+    <b>Immutability</b>

     The String class is designed to be immutable, meaning its value cannot be changed after it's created.
 This has several advantages:

-    1) Thread Safety: Immutable objects are inherently thread-safe because multiple threads can safely access and use them without worrying about data corruption.
+    1) <b>Thread Safety:</b> Immutable objects are inherently thread-safe because multiple threads can safely access and use them without worrying about data corruption.
 This simplifies concurrent programming and reduces the risk of race conditions.
-    2) Security: Immutability helps to prevent security vulnerabilities, as it's difficult for malicious code to modify the contents of a String object and exploit it.
+    2) <b>Security:</b> Immutability helps to prevent security vulnerabilities, as it's difficult for malicious code to modify the contents of a String object and exploit it.
-    3) Caching: Immutable objects can be cached more efficiently, as their values remain constant.
+    3) <b>Caching:</b> Immutable objects can be cached more efficiently, as their values remain constant.
 This can improve performance in certain scenarios, especially when the same String values are used frequently.
-    4) Hashing: Immutable objects are well-suited for use as hash table keys, as their hash code remains constant and can be precomputed.
+    4) <b>Hashing:</b> Immutable objects are well-suited for use as hash table keys, as their hash code remains constant and can be precomputed.
 This improves the efficiency of hash table operations.
-    5) Simplicity: Immutability simplifies the design and implementation of the String class, as there are fewer potential ways for its value to be changed.
+    5) <b>Simplicity:</b> Immutability simplifies the design and implementation of the String class, as there are fewer potential ways for its value to be changed.

-    Concatenation
+    <b>Concatenation</b>

     While String objects themselves are immutable, operations like concatenation can create new String objects.
 For example, the expression "Hello" + " world" creates a new String object with the value "Hello world".
 This is often implemented using a StringBuilder or StringBuffer class, which is mutable and allows for efficient concatenation of multiple String objects.